kennethleungty/Generative-AI-Pharmacist/README.md

 > I also tried other tools like DALL-E and Stable Diffusion but their results were not realistic enough (e.g., misaligned eyes and facial features).

+**NOTE**: Midjourney has paused its free trial program as of April 2023.
+To generate realistic facial pictures, you can use either of the following:
+- Find a picture on the Internet as the base image to work with, or even use your own photos
+- Head to https://this-person-does-not-exist.com/en (based on the StyleGAN algorithm) to generate a realistic face

 <br>

 ### (2) ChatGPT - Text Generation